Snowflake-Labs/sfquickstarts/site/sfguides/src/improvado/improvado.md

 ## Introduction
 Duration: 2

-This guide will show you how to connect your Snowflake database to Improvado platform, manage user & data access, and understand how AI Agent uses your Snowflake data for analytics & marketing data governance.
+This guide will show you how to connect your Snowflake AI Data Cloud to Improvado platform, manage user & data access, and understand how AI Agent uses your Snowflake data for analytics & marketing data governance.

 ### Improvado Platform Overview

-Improvado is an AI-powered composable marketing analytics & intelligence platform that provides secure and efficient data integration across Snowflake databases.
+Improvado is an AI-powered composable marketing analytics & intelligence platform that provides secure and efficient data integration with Snowflake.

 Improvado platform is comprised of two main components: **Data Platform** and **AI Agent**.